Yashgrwl71/Yashgrwl71/README.md

-     • Conducted due diligence, financial and impact analysis, and valuation for 6 early-stage ventures; supported IC memos, founder interviews, and investment decisions
+     --Conducted due diligence, financial and impact analysis, and valuation for 6 early-stage ventures; supported IC memos, founder interviews, and investment decisions

-     • Participated in the end-to-end investment process, deploying $550K across 3 startups in healthcare and edtech; independently sourced 300+ startups and screened 45+ for high-potential opportunities
+     --Participated in the end-to-end investment process, deploying $550K across 3 startups in healthcare and edtech; independently sourced 300+ startups and screened 45+ for high-potential opportunities

 - **Fraud Analyst, Goldman Sachs & Co**